harness/developer-hub/docs/platform/git-experience/import-a-template-from-git.md

    ![](./static/import-template-from-git-menu.png)

-4. Enter a **Name** for your Template.
+4. Enter a **Name** for your template.
-5. In **Version Label**, enter a version for the Template.
+5. In **Version Label**, enter a version for the template.
 6. If you are not using Harness Code Repository you will require a git connector.
 In **Git Connector**, select or create a Git Connector to connect to your Git repo.
-For steps, see [Code Repo Connectors](https://harness.helpdocs.io/category/xyexvcc206-ref-source-repo-provider).
+For steps, go to [Code Repo Connectors](https://harness.helpdocs.io/category/xyexvcc206-ref-source-repo-provider).

 <details>
 <summary>